Tucson Museum Trademarked Copyrighted Protected Logo

 You can also experience a full size replica of an 1800s Arizona mine operation, check out a real 'Concord Brand' Stagecoach, early everyday tools and instruments, bicycles, even the local Tucson Sheriffs 1923 Studebaker patrol car.
 There is also a historical collections library and archives reading room for research.

-Operated by the Arizona Historical Society-Tucson Branch and the City of Tucson.
-Now located in what is the City of Tucson's Fort Lowell Park, the U.S. Army's Camp Lowell began construction in 1873 on land then miles away east of Tucson to provide military protection of Tucson's citizens against the rampant Apache attacks.
+Located in what is now the City of Tucson's Fort Lowell Park, the U.S. Army's Camp Lowell began construction in 1873 on land then miles away east of Tucson to provide military protection of Tucson's citizens against the rampant Apache attacks, and reduce the presence of soldiers in the downtown Tucson areas.
 The forts mission to protect citizens, miners, settlers and to guard supplies from marauding Apaches was short lived however with the end of the Apache Wars in Arizona.

 Approximately 130 United States Army officers and 240 enlisted men lived at the fort in adobe brick walled buildings with dirt floors and outdoor plumbing that included a hospital once run by Dr. Walter Reed, soldiers barracks, a parade ground, a marching band, laundry women, horse stables, supply warehouses, and officers quarters.